Apple Walnut Salad with Balsamic Vinaigrette

 - Balsamic Vinaigrette – olive oil, balsamic vinegar, Dijon mustard, and honey.

-How to Make Apple Walnut Feta Salad
+How to Make Apple Salad with Walnuts

 This apple feta salad is best when served immediately.
 The balsamic vinaigrette can be prepared in advance and refrigerated.